1995 Quebec referendum: Background

 Quebec, a province in Canada since its foundation in 1867, has always been the sole majority French-speaking province.
 Long ruled by forces (such as the Union Nationale) that focused on affirmation of the province's Francophone and Catholic identity within Canada, the Quiet Revolution of the early 1960s prompted a surge in civic and economic nationalism, as well as voices calling for the independence of the province and the establishment of a nation state.
 Among these was René Lévesque, who founded the Parti Québécois with like-minded groups seeking independence from Canada.
 After winning power in 1976, the PQ government held a referendum in 1980 seeking a mandate to negotiate "sovereignty-association" with Canada, which was decisively defeated.

 In response to the referendum result, Prime Minister Pierre Trudeau said that he would seek to patriate the Canadian Constitution and institute what would eventually become the Canadian Charter of Rights and Freedoms.
-During tense negotiations in November 1981, an agreement was reached between Trudeau and nine of the ten provincial premiers by Trudeau, but not Lévesque.
+During tense negotiations in November 1981, an agreement was reached between Trudeau and nine of the ten provincial premiers, but not Lévesque.
 The Constitution Act 1982 was enacted without the Quebec National Assembly's approval, after the Supreme Court of Canada ruled against the Quebec government that its consent was not necessary for constitutional change.